To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The Museum of Science in Boston is located on a piece of land that extends the width of the Charles River, connecting Boston and Cambridge.
 Dedicated to promoting and educating visitors about science and technology, the museum includes a planetarium, the world’s largest open-air Van de Graaff generator, an IMAX theatre, a butterfly garden, and permanent and changing exhibits on birds, insects and animals; space; dinosaurs; engineering; nanotechnology; math; biology; and more.

-4. Please bring both your library pass confirmation (printed or displayed on a phone) and your email confirmation from the Museum when you visit.
-Show both confirmations at the gate to enter.
-You do not need to stop at the Box Office.
+Please bring your library pass confirmation (printed or displayed on a phone) when you visit.

-5. If you are unable to show your Library confirmation on a phone, you may print out a copy using the link in the confirmation email or request a paper copy from the library.
+If you are unable to show your library confirmation on a phone, you may print out a copy using the link in the confirmation email or request a paper copy from the library.

 In accordance with CDC guidelines, the Museum will require all visitors (5 years of age and older) and staff to wear a mask while inside the Museum

 New England Aquarium

 The New England Aquarium is home to thousands of aquatic animals, from the giant Pacific octopus to Northern fur seals to little blue penguins.
 They offer a wide range of exhibits, including a shark and ray touch tank and the Giant Ocean Tank, a four-story coral reef featuring hundreds of Caribbean animals.
 In addition, they have an IMAX theatre and run whale watch boat excursions in partnership with Boston Harbor Cruises from April through November.